Physics-Driven Regularization of Deep Neural Networks for Enhanced Engineering Design and Analysis: Regularization of DNNs

 The addition of the weight decay term has modified the learning rule to multiplicatively shrink the weights by a constant factor on each training iteration.
-Therefore, $L^2$ regularization forces the deep neural network parameters toward taking relatively small values.
+Therefore, $L^2$ regularization forces the DNN parameters toward taking relatively small values.